-Minecraft is a PC game where you can dig mine and craft build a different kind of 3D blocks.
+Minecraft is a PC game where you can dig a mine and craft build a different kind of 3D blocks.
 This game has a world with different landscapes to explore.
 Minecraft game is a winner of 7 game awards.
 Minecraft was originally developed by Markus Passon in 2009 and it was released as a full version PC game in 2011.
-Minecraft Server Hosting is becoming a very popular thing among amid gamers all around the world.
+Minecraft Server Hosting is becoming a very popular thing among gamers all around the world.

-You can play this game on own PC as a solo player or make it a multiplayer game very easily.
+You can play this game on your own PC as a solo player or make it a multiplayer game very easily.
 You’ll need to rent or host a server to play Minecraft as a multiplayer game.
 Here are the steps which will help you to start your own Minecraft server Hosting to play the game as a multiplayer game:

 Checking Basic System Requirements:

 If you are planning to run a server on your PC, your system configuration should be sufficient to run a game like Minecraft.
-CPU should be fast and there should be enough RAM in your PC.
+CPU should be fast and there should be enough RAM on your PC.
 If you visit the official site of Minecraft, there is a warning that running a server on your computer may expose your PC to security vulnerabilities.

 1. Check your internet speed:

-You need a fast internet to configure the server, downloading Minecraft and also to allow multiple players to interact and play the game on your server in real time.
+You need fast internet to configure the server, downloading Minecraft, and also to allow multiple players to interact and play the game on your server in real-time.

-- Check current Java version on your system:
+2. Check the current Java version on your system: